nichollsh/AGNI/docs/src/model/index.md

 heating rate.
 This is then integrated to provide a latent heat transport flux.

 ## Solar flux
 A key input to the radiation model is the shortwave downward-directed flux from the star at the top of the atmosphere.
 This is quantified by the bolometric instellation flux, a scale factor, a grey planetary albedo, and a zenith angle.
 All of these may be provided to the model through the configuration file.
-The model also requires a stellar spectrum scaled to 1 AU.
+The model also requires a stellar spectrum scaled to the top of the atmosphere.

 ## Obtaining a solution